 - Prune hydrangeas to encourage blooms.

 Give yourself a gift by planting hydrangeas.
-This beautiful flowering plant boasts large clusters of colorful blooms, making it a stunning addition to your landscape.
+These beautiful flowering plants boast abundant, colorful blooms, making them a stunning addition to your landscape.

 How to Choose Hydrangeas